 I personally love the #shelfie concept much more than the #selfie trend.
 So to support the movement, I’m sharing this DIY Mini Hexagon Marble Wall Clock for more photogenic shelfies across the world.

-I know, I know, you can thank me later.
-In the meantime. let me just apologize to you for the incessant use of marble tiles in every other DIY lately.
+I know, I know.
+You can thank me later.
+In the meantime, let me just apologize to you for the incessant use of marble tiles in every other DIY lately.
 I have a slight addiction.

-But seriously, they really do look good on just about everything: Shelves, desks, countertops, and even the dinner table.
+But seriously, they really do look good on just about everything — shelves, desks, countertops, and even the dinner table.
 They’re basically your new best decor friend…

 This is necessary because the marble is too thick for the hex nut to clip onto from the front side, so it needs to be held in place on it’s own.